laurenhallau/Note-Taker/README.md

 # Note-Taker
 Homework #11: Express Note Taker
+A note taker application that can be used to write, save, and delete notes.
+This application uses an express backend and saves and retrieves note data from a JSON file.

 ## User-Story
 AS A user, I want to be able to write and save notes